Last updated: 08 February 2022

 - A means for citizens to access services and exercise their rights and duties to the public authorities.

-- A genuine seal of authenticity that the citizen can use to authenticate their actions regardless of the exchange formats and media used, since the data used to ensure security and trust also guarantee the legal validity of any transactions certified in this way.
+- A genuine seal of authenticity that the citizen can use to authenticate their actions regardless of the exchange formats and media use since the data used to ensure security and trust also guarantee the legal validity of any transactions certified in this way.

-Health and health insurance cards
+Health, health insurance and welfare cards

-Health cards, including a microprocessor, also act as a significant component of an I.T. system.
+Health cards, including a microprocessor, also act as a significant component of an IT system.

 Electronic and biometric passports